mouss3abbb/todo-api/README.md

 ## configuration

 You can specify the server and port with mongodb db name, host and port in the `application.yml` file found in res directory

+## Installation

+You can simply build and run the api with Maven installed

+First, you first need to build the project using `mvn compile` then run `mvn package` that will create a .jar file

+To run it use `java -jar target/todo-api-0.0.1-SNAPSHOT.jar`